infotel4iarc/CanReg5-RestAPI/readme.md

 The role used to access api functionalities is currently `API`.
 This type of user can only access to CanReg through API and cannot log into CanReg client.

-# Import the data in a holding database

-Data is imported in a holding database different from the current database.
-This is similar to what is done in the existing "import" feature in CanReg5.

-At startup, if not already existing, CanReg5 server creates one holding database for each rest user.

-- The database schema is: "HOLDING_" + registryCode + "_" + userName (without spaces and quotes). please refer to
-  CanRegServerImpl.getRegistryCodeForApiHolding in CanReg5 for more details.
-- One CanRegDAO is created for each api user that calls the API: see HoldingDBHandler
-    - The dao are stored in a maps to avoid creating them at each call.

-### Worker

-If the file is imported using a worker, it will be stored.
-A worker is set to run every minute 5 to check the if there are file non-imported.
-If it is the case, the worker will import the oldest file among them.